sguox002/leetcode/leetcode-all.md

 ->>
 <<-121	Best Time to Buy and Sell Stock    		51.1%	Easy
-perform at most one time. curr-lmin. all stock problems are based on this. top down is more understandable.
+perform at most one time. curr-lmin. all stock problems are based on this. top down is more understandable. all the stock problem can be solved using the same trick price[i]-lmin.
 ->>
 <<-714	Best Time to Buy and Sell Stock with Transaction Fee    		55.4%	Medium	->>